 From the 1960s, many old champagne companies were taken over, today the company's own vineyards cover over 800 hectares.
 The most famous brand, which is called the best champagne ever, is the one created in 1936 and named after the monk Cuvée de Prestige "Dom Pérignon".
 The brand name was previously owned by Mercier, but never used it and sold it to Moët et Chandon in 1930.
 In 1970 Mercier itself was taken over.
 A "Dom Pérignon Rosé" was first produced in 1959 with only 306 bottles, these rare examples are among the most expensive wines in the world, He will be out Pinot Noir and Chardonnay generated.
 The grapes come from Grand Cru locations and to a small extent (as a tribute to Dom Pierre) from the vineyards of the former Hautvillers Abbey.
 In special years there is also one ,

 The absolute best Dom Pérignon is the one that has been stored longer on the lees or much later than the other champagnes degorgierte "Oenothèque".
 Hollywood repeatedly integrates Dom Pérignon into films, including the James Bond film "Goldfinger" (1963).
 In one episode of the TV series "Star Trek" the Schiffstaufe the USS Enterprise (NCC-1701B) with a futuristic “Dom Pérignon” from the year 2265 (see picture).

-In Argentina, the "Bodega Chandon" was founded in 1959 in Agrelo (Mendoza) with over 1,300 vineyards.
-In 1971, a merger took place with the Cognac House Hennessy, Finally, in 1987, the entire company Moët et Chandon was owned by the group LVMH (Louis Vuitton Moët Hennessy).
+In Argentina, the Bodega Chandon was founded in Agrelo (Mendoza) in 1959 with over 1,300 vineyards.
+In 1971 it merged with the Cognac house Hennessy, Finally, in 1987 the entire Moët et Chandon company became the property of the group LVMH (Louis Vuitton Moët Hennessy).